Chabahar: History

-Modern Chabahar dates back to around 1970 C.E., when it was declared a municipality and large port projects were started by order of Mohammad Reza Pahlavi.
+Modern Chabahar dates back to around 1970 CE, when it was declared a municipality and large port projects were started by order of Mohammad Reza Pahlavi.
 A modern naval and air base was established as part of the Shah's policy of making Iran into a dominant power in the Indian Ocean.
 At that time these and other development projects in and around Chabahar involved the extensive participation of foreign companies, especially from the United States.
-After the 1979 C.E. revolution the foreign companies left the projects and Iranian public companies linked to the Ministry of Jahad-e Sazandegi (or jihad for construction) took them over.
+After the 1979 CE revolution the foreign companies left the projects and Iranian public companies linked to the Ministry of Jahad-e Sazandegi (or jihad for construction) took them over.

 The Iran–Iraq War caused Chabahar to gain in logistical and strategic importance.
 War brought insecurity to the Strait of Hormuz and ships were unable to enter the Persian Gulf.
 Accordingly, Chabahar became a major port during the war.
 In the 1980s the Iranian government developed a new scheme named the Eastern Axis Development Scheme, which aimed to use Chabahar's geographical position as a regional development tool to stimulate economic growth in the eastern provinces.
 The establishment of the Chabahar Free Trade-Industrial Zone in 1992 resulting from the EAD Scheme brought development and encouraged immigration from other parts of the country to Chabahar.

-Economic significance
+On 25 February 2025, clashes between the Iranian Revolutionary Guard Corps and Jaish al-Adl, a Sunni militant group have taken place in Chabahar.
+At least one civilian, a 5-year-old child, has died.
+Two more Jaish al-Adl combatants have also died.
+Days earlier, Jaish al-Adl bombed an Iranian government building.

+Population

+At the time of the 2006 National Census, the city's population was 71,070 in 13,837 households.
+The following census in 2011 counted 85,633 people in 19,313 households.
+The 2016 census measured the population of the city as 106,739 people in 25,896 households.